ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Scene Graph - Custom Geometry.rst

         }
         node->markDirty(QSGNode::DirtyGeometry);

 To fill the geometry, we first extract the vertex array from it.
 Since we are using one of the default attribute sets, we can use the convenience function QSGGeometry::vertexDataAsPoint2D().
 Then we go through each segment and calculate its position and write that value to the vertex.

 .. code:: cpp

         return node;
     }

 In the end of the function, we return the node so the scene graph can render it.

-.. rubric:: Application Entry-Point
-   :name: application-entry-point

 .. code:: cpp